 - When the Peace Run arrives, the students could present their work to the school and to the Peace Run Team, and also send to us to post on our website!

-Students discover their Community
+Students Discover their Community

 The Peace Run is all about discovering peace and goodness in the world around us, and it is a great opportunity to invite the students to think of the community around them, with the following questions:

 Is there someone in your community, or who you know, who really inspires you, as someone who is working towards a better world?
 Someone who makes people feel happier and better about themselves?
 Very often all we hear is the bad news in the world, and we don't see all the good things that people are doing.
 Or we take them for granted.
+Invite students to recognize these people with a story, poem or artwork praising their good work.- Ask the Team to present that person with our Torch Bearer Award!
+To find out about the Award and how you can nominate people, go to this page »

 We would love to hear about this when we come to your school!